Free Technical Assistance

 - There are high rates of unemployment (unemployment rates are greater than the national average).

-- Residents face a disproportionate level of environmental degradation, social inequity, historic underrepresentation, economic stagnation, and/or recent economic disruption (e.g., closure of major plants or businesses, resulting in significant local job loss).
+- Residents face a disproportionate level of environmental degradation, social inequity, health disparities, historic underrepresentation, economic stagnation, and/or recent economic disruption (e.g., closure of major plants or businesses, resulting in significant local job loss).

 - A relatively high percentage of the population pays more than 45% of household income on combined housing and transportation costs.